Buy Invesco High Yield Equity Dividend Achievers ETF For Safe Yield (NASDAQ:PEY)

 Right now, I really like Invesco High Yield Equity Dividend Achievers ETF (PEY) as an investment.
 Like most indexed funds in the market, it has declined with the general coronavirus triggered selloff in equities.
 I think the market has over-reacted as these are strong companies that are sure to weather the storm.
 Thus, there is a limited time opportunity to buy in at a discount.
 PEY is currently more than 21.5% below its 52 week high, set just before the outbreak volatility event in March.
 Simple retracement to its pre-coronavirus position would yield a substantial gain for these stalwart companies.

 But there is more.
 The ETF currently yields a fat 5.34% annually.
 I'll discuss later what portion of that yield may be at risk for cut.
 These companies have taken great strides to join the prestigious Dividend Achievers club.
-Firms are typically very hesitant to lose their status and will often borrow from the markets just to eek out a 1 penny raise just to keep the streak going.
+Firms are typically very hesitant to lose their status and will often borrow from the markets just to eke out a 1 penny raise just to keep the streak going.
 Your yield at market will almost certainly fall as the fund is currently undervalued.
 But your dollar distributions are almost certain to rise.

 Index composition

-PEY is based on the NASDAQ US Dividend Achievers 50 index.
+PEY is based on the Nasdaq US Dividend Achievers 50 index.
 This index is composed of 50 stocks that have raised distributions every year for at least 10 years.
 The market cap must be at least $1 billion and REITs and MLPs are not eligible.
 Weighting is done by a proprietary method and is based on a modified yield weighting as of the last trading day in February (the evaluation is done annually in March).
 No sector can have more than 12 stocks and no sector can have more than 25% weighting.
 In addition, no single stock can compose more than 4% of the index.
 Rebalancing is done quarterly in March, June, September, and December.
 Invesco's ETF brings this index to market by investing 90% or more of its assets as per the index weightings.

 Top Holdings

 I want to highlight the top 20 holdings (PEY holds 50 securities as per its underlying index).
 These top 20 holdings make up a little over half of the fund by weight.
-Source: Author's research, Yahoo!
-Finance, Invesco website

 You might note immediately that the lowest yield in that group (as of yesterday the 2nd of June) is 3.55%.
 As of this writing, the broad market yields 1.99% as indicated by SPY.
 This should not be surprising as it takes a decade of dedication to shareholder return to reach the Achievers status.
 Thus, these are mostly mature companies in the cash gushing phase that primarily have their return in yield rather than share appreciation.